 In close conjunction with the GoES draft terms of reference were formulated and put to the Chief Constable, who agreed them without amendment.

-I have been assured that I will be afforded full access to PSNI records and serving personnel to facilitate the review, as reflected by the terms of reference.
-Any former PSNI personnel are permitted and encouraged by the Chief Constable to engage fully with my review.
+My team and I have been afforded full access to PSNI records, systems and serving personnel to facilitate the review, as reflected by the terms of reference.
+Nobody, whether from PSNI or outside, has refused to engage with the Review, and I have received a total of 55 submissions in response to my Call for Evidence.

 Angus McCullough KC is a senior barrister based in London.
 He has long experience of cases involving sensitive material and security issues, including as a leading Special Advocate in closed proceedings – a role that involves seeking to maximise open disclosure as well as acting in the interests of those excluded from closed hearings.